-Meeting between student and Curriculum Manager (or delegate) to discuss allegation and evidence.
-If the Curriculum Manager (or delegate) is satisfied with the student's explanation, no further action is taken and the student is advised accordingly.
-If the student admits academic misconduct, the admission is documented and signed by the student, and the Curriculum Manager (or delegate) will determine the appropriate penalty.
+Meeting between student and Curriculum Manager to discuss allegation and evidence.
+If the Curriculum Manager is satisfied with the student's explanation, no further action is taken and the student is advised accordingly.
+If the student admits academic misconduct, the admission is documented and signed by the student, and the Curriculum Manager will determine the appropriate penalty.

-If the Curriculum Manager (or delegate) is not satisfied with the student's explanation, they determine the appropriate penalty (see below).
+If the Curriculum Manager is not satisfied with the student's explanation, they determine the appropriate penalty (see below).

-The Curriculum Manager (or delegate) may also ask the student to undertake an additional assessment or challenge test, in order to confirm the integrity of an earlier assessment result; for example, an oral assessment may be used.
+The Curriculum Manager may also ask the student to undertake an additional assessment or challenge test, in order to confirm the integrity of an earlier assessment result; for example, an oral assessment may be used.
 A re-sit fee may be charged.
-See Fees, Charges and Refunds (International Students).
-If the Curriculum Manager (or delegate) is satisfied with the student's explanation, no further action is taken and the student is advised accordingly.
+See Fees, Charges and Refunds (Domestic Students) and Fees, Charges and Refunds (International Students).
+If the Curriculum Manager is satisfied with the student's explanation, no further action is taken and the student is advised accordingly.